Noise safety training requirements following a noise assessment

 2(d) Noise risk assessment findings

-What the key noise risk levels are on the site - the main bits from the noise assessment.
+What the key noise risk levels are on the site - the main bits from the noise assessment about how loud it is.

 2(e) Hearing protection